ashwinreddy/blog/_notes/Public/Play.md

 feed: hide
 ---

-Play is a difficult concept to get a grip on.
+Play is about having fun, but it's difficult concept to get a grip on.
 Randolph Feezell has a [paper](https://philpapers.org/rec/FEEAPC) arguing for a pluralistic conception of play as

 * behavior or activity,
 * motive, attitude, or state of mind,